sebiniemann/Mantella/_includes/descriptions.md

 - {% include link signature="optimisation-algorithms-getmaximalnumberofiterations" %}
 - {% include link signature="optimisation-algorithms-setacceptableobjectivevalue-double" %}
 - {% include link signature="optimisation-algorithms-setmaximalduration-std-chrono-microseconds" %}
+- {% include link signature="optimisation-algorithms-getnumberofiterations" %}

 {% when "optimisation-algorithms-getmaximalnumberofiterations" %}

+- Returns the maximal number of iterations the optimisation process can take.
+- When the default value is used, the largest representable integer is returned.

 **See also**